limads/drafts/INSTALL.md

 # Local build

+The local build might be less convenient, since you must make sure dynamic library dependencies are available.
+But if they are, the build will be considerably faster than the flatpak build.
+You also are running a version of papers without flatpak container restrictions.

 Building papers locally require the following system dependencies:

 ```
 sudo apt install libpoppler-glib-dev libpoppler-dev libicu-dev
 ```

-Poppler is a cairo-based PDF rendering library, and is used for PDF rendering inside the APP.
+Poppler is a cairo-based PDF rendering library, and is used for PDF rendering inside the application.
 ICU is required by tectonic (the Rust-based Latex engine wrapper used by drafts).

+If you can't or don't want to use the system libraries, you can build them manually with the help from the scripts below.
+Just make sure to have all the generated dynamic libraries at $LD_LIBRARY_PATH when executing papers.

 # Flatpak build